scarfish-dapps/integrum-swap/README.md

 Integrum also implements Uniswap V4 and Pancake swap V4 hooks.
 If the users get better prices in local liquidity pool, the default swap logic is executed locally.
 Otherwise, if the user can get a better market order price on a remote chain, they go through LayerZero and the tokens are bridged accordingly across chains.

-We have deployed Integrum contracts on Ethereum Sepolia, Celo Alfajores, Base Sepolia, Scroll Sepolia, BNB Smart Chain Testnet and Optimism Sepolia.
+We have deployed Integrum contracts on Ethereum Sepolia, Celo Alfajores, Base Sepolia, Scroll Sepolia, Linea Sepolia, BNB Smart Chain Testnet and Optimism Sepolia.
 The order matching engine is deployed on Arbitrum Sepolia.

 ### Architecture